France National Football Team Logo PNG

 1919 – 1967

 The logo was changed after CFI was transformed into the French Football Federation (FFF).
-The stylized rooster standing on grass symbolized France’s rebirth, pride, and agricultural heritage.
+The stylized rooster on the grass symbolized France’s rebirth, pride, and agricultural heritage.
 The green color represented the football field.
 The feathers, with various shades of gold, made the bird shimmer in the sunlight.
 This effect illustrated the team’s achievements and confident play.

 1967 – 1972